PardhuSreeRushiVarma20060119/loadiscator/README.md

 Q: Can I add my own payloads or obfuscators?**
 > A: Totally!
 Loadiscator is modular by design.
 Just add your logic to loadiscator/payloads/ or loadiscator/obfuscators/.
-It’s completely your choice — not a requirement — but we truly appreciate contributions from the community. ❤️
+It’s completely your choice — not a requirement.
+— but we truly appreciate contributions from the community. ❤️

 **Q: Does it support Linux and macOS targets?**
 > A: Yes, many payloads (like Python, Bash) are cross-platform.
 However, some advanced modules (like memory-only shellcode loaders or process hollowing) are currently Windows-only due to system-specific APIs.